stephenajulu/julzinsight.co2/content/contact.md

         is_required: true
       - input_type: select
         name: subject
-        label: What services are you looking for?
+        label: What are you looking for?
         default_value: Please select
         options:
           - Managed Open Source Business Infrastructure
           - Strategic IT Advisory
           - Schedule an Infrastructure Audit
+          - Partnerships and Collaboration
+          - Open Vacancies
+          - Other
       - input_type: textarea
         name: message
         label: Message